Atlas G: Centaur upper stage

 Atlas G's Centaur upper stage, known as Centaur D-1AR, featured several improvements over earlier Centaur variants.
 The hydrogen peroxide reaction control system (RCS) was replaced with a hydrazine RCS, a change that would persist up until the Centaur III flying on Atlas V. These controlled stage attitude during coasts between engine burns, as well as providing ullage thrust to settle propellants in the tanks.
-In addition, the hydrogen peroxide boost pumps on the RL-10 engines were removed, giving the improved engines the designation "RL-10A-3-3A".
+In addition, the hydrogen peroxide boost pumps on the RL10 engines were removed, giving the improved engines the designation "RL10A-3-3A".
 These engines also featured improved silver throat inserts.

 To help slow the boiloff of liquid hydrogen in the tanks, Centaur featured fiberglass insulation panels that were jettisoned 25 seconds after the first-stage booster engines were jettisoned.
 The panels altogether had a mass of 553kg.
 This version of Centaur was one of the final variants to feature separating insulation panels.